Billy Porter Wants You To Chase Your Cinderella Moment

 If you've been online at all in the past month (which, yes, you're reading this), you've most likely seen something about the Cinderella revival.
 Maybe it was the high-stepping villagers.
 Maybe it was the eggshell-blue pantsuit as part of a very timely #girlboss gag.
 Or maybe it was Billy Porter's history-making turn as "Fab G."

-On August 28, Porter extends his dream-making duties offscreen as he hosts the "Dressed for a Dream" livestream (4 p.m.
-PT / 7 p.m.
-ET), created in partnership between Refinery29 and Mercedes-Benz, in which 11 "everyday Ellas" are swept off the street and onto the runway.
-Ahead of his appearance at the fantasy fashion event of the year, we sat down with Porter to talk clothes as armor, his personal fairy godmothers, and how to remind yourself of your own power when you're dealing with evil stepsisters (or the equivalent).
+On August 28, Porter extends his dream-making duties offscreen as he hosts the "Dressed for a Dream" livestream (11pm GMT), created in partnership between Refinery29 and Mercedes-Benz, in which 11 "everyday Ellas" are swept off the street and onto the runway.
+Ahead of his appearance at the fantasy fashion event of the year, we sat down with Porter to talk clothes as armour, his personal fairy godmothers, and how to remind yourself of your own power when you're dealing with evil stepsisters (or the equivalent).

 Advertisement